brooklynrail/brooklynrail-platform/content/events/2022/06/saas-fee-summer-institute-of-art.md

 title: Saas-Fee Summer Institute of Art
 deck: "Deep Ecology in the Cognitive Capitalocene and Beyond "
-summary: Sarrita Hunn, Warren Neidich, and Barry Schwabsky join Rail Editor-at-Large Thyrza Nichols Goodeve us for a conversation on Saas-Fee Summer Institute of Art.
-We conclude with a poetry reading from Raevan Senior.
+summary: Sarrita Hunn, Warren Neidich, and Barry Schwabsky join Rail Editor-at-Large Thyrza Nichols Goodeve for a conversation on Saas-Fee Summer Institute of Art.
+We conclude with a poetry reading by Raevan Senior.
 people:
   - person: sarrita-hunn
   - person: warren-neidich